sliscak/ideas/list.md

 42. Use Resolution Dependant GAN Interpolation from https://arxiv.org/pdf/2010.05334.pdf to colorize old images and videos.
   The first GAN would be trained to generate colored images.
   The second GAN would be trained to generate black-white or gray images or old looking images.
   And the weights would be swapped as in Resolution Dependant GAN Interpolation from https://arxiv.org/pdf/2010.05334.pdf
+43. Use Resolution Dependant GAN Interpolation from https://arxiv.org/pdf/2010.05334.pdf to change the age of people on photos and videos.
+  This example would be to turn young people old on photos/images.
+  The faces of young people would look old.
+  The first GAN would be trained to generate images(faces) of young people.
+  The second GAN would be trained to generate images(faces) of old people.
+  And the weights would be swapped as in Resolution Dependant GAN Interpolation from https://arxiv.org/pdf/2010.05334.pdf